Killing of Tim McLean: Background

+Vincent Weiguang Li (李伟光 (Lǐ Wěiguāng)) was born in Dandong, Liaoning, on 30 April 1968 as the second of three children.
+Li's father was a custodian while his mother was a math teacher.
+He was born one month premature, and it was noted by psychiatrists in his youth that Li was very sickly throughout most of his childhood and exhibited developmental delays, learning to walk and talk only at around five years old and starting elementary school at age nine.
+Nevertheless, his health and academic progress improved upon entering high school.
+At age 19, Li began studying automotive engineering at the Wuhan Institute of Technology from which he graduated with a bachelor's degree in computing in 1992.
+From 1994 to 1998, Li worked in Beijing as a computer software engineer.
+He married his wife, Anna, whom he met while working at a factory in Beijing, in June 1995.
+According to Li's wife and family, he displayed no signs of mental illness, although his father noted that his son was "stubborn and restless" and had a tendency for "always moving around".

-He worked in Winnipeg at menial jobs at Grant Memorial Church for six months to support his wife, Anna.
+Li immigrated to Canada on 11 June 2001 (though some newspapers mistakenly reported 2004) as part of the Federal Skilled Worker Program, and remained a Chinese national until he became a Canadian citizen on 7 November 2006.
+Starting in the fall of 2004, he worked in Winnipeg at menial jobs at Grant Memorial Church for six months to support his wife, Anna.
 Pastor Tom Castor, who employed Li, said he seemed happy to have a job and was committed to doing it well, despite a language barrier with other congregation members.
 "I think he would occasionally feel frustrated with not being able to communicate or understand," Castor told CTV Winnipeg.
 "But we have very patient staff members and he seemed to respond well."
 Castor also said Li did not show any signs of anger issues or any other trouble before he quit in the spring of 2005.
-He worked as a forklift operator in Winnipeg while his wife worked as a waitress.
+He began working as a forklift operator in Winnipeg that same year's summer while his wife worked as a waitress.

-Li first moved to Edmonton in 2006, abruptly leaving his wife alone in Winnipeg until she joined him later.
-His jobs included service at a Wal-Mart, at a McDonald's restaurant, and newspaper delivery.
-His delivery boss, Vincent Augert, described Li as reliable, hard-working and not showing any signs of trouble.

-Four weeks before the killing, he was fired from Wal-Mart following a "disagreement" with other employees.
-Shortly before the incident, Li asked for time off from his delivery job to go to Winnipeg for a job interview.